From The Story of Dartmouth, by John P. Martin:

 The first telephones in Dartmouth were installed between 1879-1880 at the Ropeworks and at Mott’s Factory.
 The wires were attached to telegraph poles from Halifax through Bedford and Waverley.
 From there to Dartmouth it is thought that new polon were erected, and some tree trunks were used.
 By May of 1880; four new subscribers had been listed, viz., Oland’s Brewery, Symonds’ Foundry, Marine Slip and Starr Manufactory,

 The first Board of Health in Dartmouth was established in January 1880 when the Government empowered the Town Council to act in that capacity.
 The necessity for such an organization arose from an epidemic of typhoid among the poor.
 Already the disease had caused five deaths in colored families at the “Barracks” where menacing sanitary conditions existed.
-For instance, slop water used to be thrown out upon the level area shown in the photo on page 271, as it was no doubt thrown upon other areas which drained into public and private wells throughout the town.
+For instance, slop water used to be thrown out upon the ground, as it was no doubt thrown upon other areas which drained into public and private wells throughout the town.

 The spread of the fever now occasioned considerable alarm, and emphasized the need of an improved water supply.
 During the previous summer, the Water Committee of the Town Council had expensive surveys made of a route from Lake Lamont, and had obtained estimates as to costs of pipe and hydrants.
 This information was submitted to a special meeting of ratepayers in February along with a resolution that the construction of a water and sewerage system be commenced.